TheodoreAI/TheodoreAI/README.md

 The fun part of CS is how other fields can be used in CS.

-Technology I have been trained to work with:
+Tech I have experience with:
-- Shaders (opengl) - fragment, vertex, tesselations, geometry
+- Shaders (OpenGL) - fragment, vertex, tesselations, geometry
 - Flask, Django (Python)
 - VueJs, Nuxt, React (JavaScript)
-- C++ Programming in computer graphics and high performance computing
+- C++
-- Haskell - Functional Programming
+- Haskell
-- Java - Object Oriented Programming
+- Java

-This started as a hobby of building a small webpage for a barbershop and a tattoo parlor.
-And well it has grown into more.
+- Rust

-I have always been drawn to a good webpage.
+I hold the position of Analyst Programmer for the last 5 years.

 <!---
 TheodoreAI/TheodoreAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.